jeromelek/tellingstorieswithdata/FinalProjectPartII.md

 ### Changes to implement to address issues
 Based on the feedback gathered, I would be implementing the following changes when transferring the mockup to Shorthand.
 Generally, the feedback has been quite positive after the changes have been made to the second iteration of the mockup.
+All the interviewees were able to interprete the story being told, and felt that the call to action was strong.

+However, there were too many pictures and issues with the font size of the text vs the charts.
+I explained that this was a result of inserting screenshots into the mockup and thus causing this issue.
+It will definitely be rectified in the final product.

+In summary, these are the changes that I would be looking into changing.
 1. Reduce the number of image breakers (especially those that look too "stock" and not as linked to the story at hand.
 2. Consider reducing the general statistics at the start, and putting the description above to make the chart more readable
 3. Add legend to the visualization on American sentiments.